 3. Will Virtual Queues Still Be Available?

 Yes.
-There will still be rides at Disneyland that continue to offer virtual queues even when Disney Genie and Disney Genie+ launch.
+If you’ve visited Disneyland the last two years or so, you likely know about the couple of rides that use a free virtual queue system.
+There will still be two rides at Disneyland that continue to offer virtual queues even when Disney Genie and Disney Genie+ launch.
 These rides will not have regular standby lines like all other attractions, as the virtual queue takes the place of the standby line.

 At Disneyland, the two rides we know that will keep their virtual queues are Star Wars: Rise of the Resistance and WEB SLINGERS: A Spider-Man Adventure.
 Virtual queue spots open up for booking two times daily (at 7:00 am and 12 noon).
 See my guides to getting a spot in the virtual queue for these rides for the most updated information as it changes: